dnvlz/DiffractionGratings/README.md

 where $r$ is the distance in the focal plane from the center of the diffraction pattern, $k =\frac{2\pi}{\lambda}$, and $J_1(x)$ is a Bessel function.

-We show a program that makes a density plot of the intensity of the circular diffraction pattern of a point light source with $\lambda = 500 nm$, in a square region of the focal plane, using the formula given above.
+We wrote a program that makes a density plot of the intensity of the circular diffraction pattern of a point light source with $\lambda = 500 nm$, in a square region of the focal plane, using the formula given above.
 The pictures covers values of $r$ from zero up to about $1\mu m$.

 The central spot in the